Laurent de Gourcuff: Career

 His early career was as an owner of nightlife establishments.
 He started his first company, Octopussy, when he was 21, and bought his first club, Les Planches, when he was 22.
 In 2008, he founded Groupe Noctis, which he expanded to include several restaurants and nightclubs in Paris, many in association with Gilles Malafosse.
 His first restaurant was Monsieur Bleu, in the Palais de Tokyo, opened with Malafosse in 2013.
 He was one of a new generation of nightculb and restaurant entrepreneurs in Paris that also included Benjamin Patou and Jean-Philippe Cartier.
 Despite having to sell several properties in the mid-2000s to pay €3 million in personal debts from a bad investment, he re-established his company holdings and diversified into event spaces and hosting.

 As of May 2017, Noctis also had establishments in La Baule-Escoublac and Marseille and on Île de Ré.
 In July 2017, Accor acquired a 31% share in the company; in 2021 this was increased to 40.8%.
 Noctis was subsequently renamed to Paris Society and became known for "eatertainment".
 It has also expanded outside France, including Raspoutine in Miami (a branch of the Paris cabaret restaurant Le Raspoutine), Gigi in Dubai, and properties in Los Angeles and London.
 Many of de Gourcuff's restaurants offer views from elevated vantage points.
-In 2019, he transformed the former L'Opéra restaurant at the Palais Garnier opera house into CoCo, a branch of which is scheduled to open in 2023 at the former Les Brotteaux station in Lyon.
+In 2019, he transformed the former L'Opéra restaurant at the Palais Garnier opera house into CoCo, a branch of which opened in July 2023 at the former Les Brotteaux station in Lyon.
 In 2021, Paris Society partnered with the new owner to transform the 17th-century citadel at Belle Île into a luxury hotel.
 In the early 2020s Paris Society also extensively renovated the former Cistercian Vaux-de-Cernay Abbey. formerly a three-star hotel, into a multi-restaurant luxury hotel with interior design by Cordélia de Castellane.